Environment Agency: Finance

 The agency is funded in part from the UK government Department for Environment, Food and Rural Affairs (DEFRA).
 Additional money is raised from the issuing of licences and permits such as abstraction licences, waste handler registrations, navigation rights and rod (fishing) licences.

 Funding for asset management and improvement and acquisition of flood risk management assets has traditionally come from local authorities via flood defence committees.
 This was then effectively repaid by central government in later years as part of the Formula Spending Share.
 In 2005 this was simplified by making a direct transfer from Treasury to the Environment Agency in the form of flood defence grant-in-aid.

 The Environment Agency's total funding in 2007–08 was £1,025 million, an increase of £23 million on 2006–07.
 Of that total, £629 million (61 per cent) was provided in the form of 'flood defence grant-in-aid' from government (£578 million for England and £50 million for Wales).
 In addition, £347 million (34 per cent) was raised through statutory charging schemes and flood defence levies; and a further £50 million (5 per cent) came from other miscellaneous sources.

 In 2007–08 had an operational budget of £1.025 billion, of which £628m was grant from the agency's sponsoring government departments.
 Approximately half the agency's expenditure is on flood risk management, and a third is spent on environment protection (pollution control).
 Of the remainder, 12% goes to water resources, and 6% to other water functions including navigation and wildlife.

 Overall governance

 The Secretary of State for Environment, Food and Rural Affairs has the lead sponsorship responsibility for the Environment Agency as a whole and is responsible for the appointment of the chairman and the Environment Agency board.

 In addition the Secretary of State is responsible for overall policy on the environment and sustainable development within which the agency undertakes its work; the setting of objectives for the agency's functions and its contribution to sustainable development; the approval of its budget and payment of government grant to the agency for its activities in England and approval of its regulatory and charging regimes.
 Its chief executive is Sir James Bevan.

 Sir Philip Dilley resigned as chairman on 11 January 2016, with Emma Howard Boyd becoming acting chair.
 Emma Howard Boyd took up the post of chair formally on 19 September 2016.

+Powers

+The Environment Agency can carry out its own prosecutions.
+Decisions regarding potential prosecutions are made independently by the Environment Agency and are not influenced by any government department, minister or third party.
+All prosecutions are supervised by the Agency's Chief Prosecutor.
+The Agency maintains a Register of Enforcement Actions, in which all cautions and prosecutions brought against companies by the Environment Agency are published.
+For the enforcement of fisheries legislation, the agency employs enforcement officers, who have the power of arrest.